Thelastlineofcode/Astrology-Synthesis/docs/README_AUTHENTICATION.md

 ## 📚 Complete Design & Implementation Guide

-This directory contains comprehensive documentation for the User Authentication & Profile Management System for Roots Revealed.
+This directory contains comprehensive documentation for the User Authentication & Profile Management System for Mula: The Root.

 ---